Skip to main content

 Open https://login.mailbox.org/en/passwordrecovery and follow the steps described in the article Forgotten your password.
 If a family member has saved no contact data and thus no reset method, only the Family account administrator can receive the reset link.

-Can I delete a family account?
+Can I delete a Family account?

 Only family members themselves can delete or cancel their own accounts.
-If a family member does not want to or cannot delete their account, the only option is to move to a new family – the contract terms can then be transferred by the mailbox Support.
+If a family member does not want to or cannot delete their account, the only option is to move to a new family account – the contract terms can then be transferred by the mailbox Support.
 Changing to separate billing can also help, because an account is deleted if it is not paid and its contract term has expired.
 Once the unwanted account has expired and been removed, the billing method can be switched back to joint billing.

 Old plans